 Top Apps for Xbox One

-Microsoft’s Xbox One, the Xbox One S and Xbox One X, are first and foremost game consoles.
+The Xbox One S and Xbox One X, are first and foremost game consoles.
 But they’re also fine alternatives to set-top boxes like the Apple TV or the Roku.
 You can stream movies, catch up on your favorite TV shows, and even watch live programming.
 Plus, you can make calls from the couch, share your game feed with friends, and stream some tunes.

 Here are the best Xbox One apps you can download now to your Xbox One S or Xbox One X.